sigasi/sigasi_insights/content/manual/eclipse/editor.md

      else (others => 'X');
 ```

-**Note about broken code**: If your VHDL source file contains syntactical errors, the formatter can not always figure out appropriate formatting.
-For this reason, the formatter is programmed to stop applying (whitespace) changes when unsupported syntax errors are encountered.
+**Note about broken code**: If your VHDL source file contains syntactical errors, the formatter cannot always figure out appropriate formatting.
+For this reason, the formatter is programmed to stop applying (whitespace) changes beyond unsupported syntax errors.

 ### Configuration

-You can set your [preferences for Tabs or spaces under]({{< ref "#configuration" >}})
+You can set your preferences for [tabs or spaces]({{< ref "#configuration" >}}) under
 **Window > Preferences > General > Editors > Text Editors**.

-VHDL-specific code formatting can be configured at **Window > Preferences > Sigasi > VHDL > Formatting**.
+VHDL-specific code formatting can be configured at **Window > Preferences > Sigasi > VHDL > Formatting**:
-Configurable settings currently include:

-* **Preserve newlines**: this option configures the formatter to not add or remove newlines in your code.
+* **Preserve newlines**: this option configures the formatter to not add or remove any newlines in your code.
-* **Vertical alignment**: this option configures the formatter to vertically align consecutive declarations and statements.
+* **Vertical alignment**: this option configures the formatter to vertically align consecutive declarations and statements for example on `<=` or `:`.
 * **Lowercase/Uppercase keywords**: when this option is set to `UPPERCASE` the formatter will convert all VHDL keywords to uppercase.
 When this option is set to `lowercase`, the keywords will be converted to lowercase.
 When this option is set to `ignore`, the case of keywords won't be changed by the formatter.
-(Without a {{< xl >}} license, keywords are not changed by the formatter).
+**Note:** A {{< xl >}} license is required for this option.
-* **Alignment column for trailing comments**: this setting configures the column Sigasi Studio uses to align trailing comments (default is column 40)
+* **Alignment column for trailing comments**: this setting configures what column Sigasi Studio aligns trailing comments to.
+The default is 40, you can choose -1 to not align trailing comments.

 ### Correct Indentation Only